Our Approach and History

 Amrita Ahuja is a founder of Evidence Action.
 An accidental social-entrepreneur, she led the the start-up of Dispensers for Safe Water, and chaired the board of Deworm the World as it grew to reach 30 million children.
 She leads the Douglas B. Marshall, Jr. Family Foundation, an innovative funder of international education.
-Ahuja also worked as a Management Consultant for the Monitor Group where she led projects to evaluate market-based approaches to delivering products and services to the poor.
+Ahuja also worked as a management consultant for the Monitor Group where she led projects to evaluate market-based approaches to delivering products and services to the poor.
 There she developed consumer marketing strategies, distribution models, and best practices for health and other products.
 Ahuja brings experience in marketing and distribution of consumer goods in the public and private sectors in India and Africa as well as significant experience with innovation and evidence in international development.
 She holds a Ph.D. in Business Economics from Harvard University.

 Kanika Bahl is CEO of Evidence Action where she has been on the Board since 2015.
-Previously she served as Managing Director at Results for Development (R4D), where she established and leads the Market Dynamics practice.
-The practice has increased access to products such as childhood pneumonia treatments and malaria bed nets for tens of millions of individuals in Africa and Asia.
-It achieves this by aligning the interests of manufacturers, donors, and country government to develop and execute healthcare solutions for underserved markets at scale.
+Previously she served as Managing Director at Results for Development (R4D), where she established and led the Market Dynamics practice.
+The practice has increased access to products such as childhood pneumonia treatments and malaria bed nets for millions of individuals in Africa and Asia.
+It achieves this by aligning the interests of manufacturers, donors, and country governments to develop and execute healthcare solutions for under-served markets at scale.
 Bahl is on the Board of TechnoServe and previously acted as Market-Shaping Co-Chair for the UN Commission on Life Saving Commodities.
 Prior to R4D, Bahl served as an Executive Vice President at the Clinton Foundation Health Access Initiative (CHAI).
 Bahl received her MBA from the Stanford Graduate School of Business and her BA in Mathematical Economics from Rice University.

 Shikhar Ghosh is currently a Professor of Management Practice at Harvard Business School.
-Shikhar has been a successful entrepreneur for the last 20 years.
+Ghosh has been a successful entrepreneur for the last 20 years.
 He was the founder and CEO or Chairman of eight technology-based entrepreneurial companies and was the past Chairman of the Massachusetts Technology Leadership Council and The Indus Entrepreneurs.
-He was selected by Business Week as one of the best Entrepreneurs in the US, by Forbes as one of the ‘Masters of the Internet Universe’ and by Fortune as the CEO of one of the 10 most innovative companies in the US.
+He was selected by Business Week as one of the best Entrepreneurs in the US, by Forbes as one of the ‘Masters of the Internet Universe’, and by Fortune as the CEO of one of the 10 most innovative companies in the US.

 Dina Pomeranz is an expert on impact evaluations and studies public policies in developing countries, with a particular focus on taxation and public procurement.
-She is a faculty research fellow at the National Bureau of Economic Research (NBER), an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR).
-She is also a member of the International Growth Centre (IGC) and the HBS Social Entreprise Initiative.
+She is a faculty research fellow at the National Bureau of Economic Research (NBER), an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD), and the Center for Economic Policy Research (CEPR).
+She is also a member of the International Growth Centre (IGC) and the HBS Social Enterprise Initiative.
 Besides her academic interests, she serves on the boards and advisory boards of a number of social enterprise ventures committed to translating research into practice.

 Christina Riechers is passionate about building innovative business models with social benefit.
 In her current role she makes commerce easier for small businesses at Square, the financial services and payments start-up.
-A co-founder of Evidence Action, Christina was previously Evidence Action’s Director of Global Programs as well as Director of Business Development and Strategy.
+A co-founder of Evidence Action, Riechers was previously Evidence Action’s Director of Global Programs as well as Director of Business Development and Strategy.
 In these capacities, she was a key player in Evidence Action’s start-up phase, generating resources for the organization, creating a vision for growth, and establishing organizational systems.
-Prior, Christina worked with d.light design to make solar lighting affordable to rural households in India.
+Prior, Riechers worked with d.light design to make solar lighting affordable to rural households in India.
 She was also a management consultant for Bain & Company where she advised clients on strategy and operations.
 Riechers has a MBA from MIT Sloan and MPA/International Development from Harvard Kennedy School.

 Sam Taylor is an equity analyst at Fidelity, where he identifies attractive investment opportunities for ownership across Fidelity’s family of funds.
 His research leverages expertise in business strategy and accounting, as well as regional specialization in African and Latin American markets.
 Previously, he was a management consultant at Oliver Wyman and Mesoamerica Investments, advising clients in the U.S., Mexico, and Central America on business strategy.
-Taylor holds an MBA from The Wharton School.
+Sam holds an MBA from The Wharton School.

-Steffano Bertozzi is a Professor and Dean of the School of Public Health at the University of California at Berkeley.
+Steffano Bertozzi is Professor and Dean of the School of Public Health at the University of California at Berkeley.
 He has led impact evaluations of large, national health and social programs in Mexico as well as in Africa, Asia and Latin America.
 His research has covered a diverse range of projects in health economics and policy, focusing on the economic aspects of HIV/AIDS and on the health impact of large social programs.
 Bertozzi was previously the director of the HIV Global Health Program at the Bill and Melinda Gates Foundation.
 He holds a Ph.D. in health policy and management from the Massachusetts Institute of Technology and earned his medical degree at UC San Diego.

 Stephen Luby is Professor of Medicine in the Division of Infectious Diseases and Geographic Medicine at Stanford University and Deputy Director for Research at the Center for Global Health Innovation.
 He previously served at the International Centre for Diarrhoeal Diseases Research, Bangladesh where he directed the Centre for Communicable Diseases exploring causes and prevention of diarrheal disease in settings where diarrhea is a leading cause of childhood death.
 Luby holds a medical degree from the University of Texas Southwestern Medical School at Dallas.
 He studied epidemiology and preventive medicine at the Centers for Disease Control and Prevention.

-Mushfiq Mobarak is an Associate Professor at Yale University with interests in environment and public finance issues.
+Mushfiq Mobarak is Associate Professor at Yale University with interests in environment and public finance issues.
 He has two main lines of research: (1) field experiments exploring ways to induce people in developing countries to adopt technologies or behaviors that are likely to be welfare improving, and (2) using field experiments and other methods to study the management of water resources and other infrastructure.
 He has experiments on migration, infrastructure (roads and electricity), water user associations, rainfall insurance, and environmental technologies (stoves, rainwater harvesting, conservation agriculture) ongoing in Bangladesh, India, Malawi, Nigeria and Uganda.
 Mobarak holds a Ph.D. in Economics from the University of Maryland.

 Henk van Stokkom is a long-time entrepreneur and philanthropic advisor.
 He currently guides foundations and families in structuring and implementing charitable investments.
 Previously, he was the managing director of an investment company active on the Dutch stock exchange.
 Van Stokkom has worked for a number of companies such as Salomon Smith Barney Netherlands where he was involved in launching investment products (Managed Futures, Socially Responsible Investment, Emerging Market Debt & Private Equity/Venture Capital) for institutional investors, and has held positions as financial director for the De Waal Foundation and Hemar BV.
 For the De Waal Foundation, he was active in Latin America where the foundation was (co-) financing projects for children with disabilities.
 Van Stokkom has served on the boards of several charitable organizations including as chairman of Stichting Beheer Oikocredit Nederland Fonds (2002 -2006), a Dutch investment fund for micro credit.